 We have recently isolated the large variety of factors that function at eukaryotic forks, and have reconstituted them into working machines.
 The specific function of many of the proteins are unknown other than being needed for the replication process.
 One may have expected to understand the eukaryotic fork from knowledge of the bacterial replisome.
-This is partially true, but not to the extent of the processes of translation and transcription.
-This is because the core catalytic components of the replisome are not conserved between prokaryotes and eukaryotes.
-The only homologies between them are in the clamp and clamp loader, which look and operate essentially the same.
-But the helicase, primase, and DNA polymerases show no homology and eukaryotes contain many factors that have no bacterial homologue.
+This is partially true, but most of the core catalytic components of the replisome are not conserved between prokaryotes and eukaryotes.
+The only homologous components between them are in the clamp and clamp loader, which look and operate essentially the same.
+But the helicase, primase, and DNA polymerases show no homology and eukaryotes contain many factors that have no bacterial homologue (see Table 1).
 Hence the structure and function of the eukaryotic replisome may be quite different from the prokaryotic replisome.

 Biochemical Study of the Eukaryotic Replisome

 Figure 1.
-Some purified proteins from the eukaryotic replisome
+The proteins of the eukaryotic replisome.

 The Eukyarotic Replisome

-We work on the replisome of the budding yeast, Saccharomyces cerevisiae, but yeast have all the major components of the replisome in common with the human.
-The "protein pieces" of the eukaryotic replisome are illustrated below.
+We work on the replisome of the budding yeast, Saccharomyces cerevisiae, but yeast have all the major components of the replisome in common with the human replisome.
+The "protein pieces" of the eukaryotic replisome are illustrated in Figure 2.
 The eukaryotic helicase is composed of 11 proteins called CMG, even though only 6 are illustrated in the diagram.
-CMG complex is an acronym coined by its founder, Mike Botchan that stands for Cdc45/Mcm2-7/GINS.
-The Mcm2-7 heterohexamer forms a ring that encircles the leading stand and tracks along it, and in this way it may seem similar to the prokaryotic DnaB homohexamer, which surrounds the lagging strand.
-However, the two are completely different structures and non homologous in sequence.
+CMG complex is an acronym coined by its founder, Mike Botchan (U.C.
+Berkeley, CA) that stands for Cdc45/Mcm2-7/GINS.
+The Mcm2-7 heterohexamer forms a ring that encircles the leading stand and tracks along it, and it may seem similar to the prokaryotic DnaB homohexamer in this way, which surrounds the lagging strand.
+However, the two are completely different structures and non-homologous in sequence.
 The Mcm subunits are based on the architecture of the AAA+ fold, while DnaB is based on a RecA folding pattern.
 Furthermore, to become active as a helicase, the Mcm2-7 requires five additional proteins, the Cdc45 and the 4-subunit GINS complex.
-These additional proteins form a second channel, while the prokaryotic helicases have only one central channel.
-The function of the second channel in CMG, and whether it encircles the second strand of DNA is unknown.

 The eukaryotic primase is composed of 4 different subunits.
-Discovered by Bob Lehman, the Pol alpha-primase is very different from the prokaryotic primase.
+Discovered by Bob Lehman (Stanford University, Palo Alto, CA), the Pol alpha-primase is very different from the prokaryotic primase.
 The two smallest subunits synthesize the RNA and form a heterodimer that defines a Pol X fold, while prokaryotic primase functions as a single subunit and its structure is based on a topoisomerase fold.
 In addition to the two priming subunits, the eukaryotic Pol alpha-primase contains two larger subunits, the largest of which is a DNA polymerase (polymerase alpha).
-The exact function of the polymerase alpha subunit is still obscure, but it extends the RNA primer for 15-20 nucleotides, making a hybrid RNA-DNA primer.
-The 2nd largest of the four subunits is referred to as the B subunit.
-The B subunit is essential for life, but its function is unknown.
-Unlike prokaryotic primase, which is not an integral part of the replisome, the eukaryotic Pol alpha-primase is integral to the replisome and travels with replication forks.
+The exact function of the polymerase alpha subunit is still obscure, but it extends the 7-8 nucleotide RNA primer for about 15 nucleotides, making a hybrid RNA-DNA primer.
+The 2nd largest of the four subunits, Pol12, is essential for life, but its function is unknown.
+Unlike prokaryotic primase, which is not an integral part of the replisome, the eukaryotic Pol alpha-primase appears to be integral to the replisome and is thought to travel with replication forks.
 One contact that secures Pol alpha-primase into the replisome is Ctf4, a homotrimer of 104 kDa subunits.
 Ctf4 also binds CMG, thus connecting Pol alpha-primase to the CMG helicase.
-Mcm10 is an essential protein that also binds Pol alpha-primase and CMG, and it also travels with replication forks.
+Mcm10 is an essential protein that also binds Pol alpha-primase and CMG and may also travel with replication forks.
 Very little is known about the function of Mcm10 (despite its name, it shares no homology to the Mcm subunits of CMG).

 The eukaryotic replisome uses two different DNA polymerases, Pol epsilon and Pol delta, to synthesize the leading and lagging strands.
-It is widely thought that Pol epsilon is utilized for the leading strand, and Pol delta for the lagging strand, although aspects of this arrangement remains in dispute.
-Both Pols interact with the PCNA sliding clamp.
+Genetic studies by the Kunkel and Burgers labs show that Pol epsilon is utilized for the bulk of the leading strand, and Pol delta for the lagging strand.
+Both Pols interact with the PCNA sliding clamp (see Fig. 11 in the Prokaryotic Story for a picture of PCNA).
 The clamp loader, RFC (Replication Factor C) is homologous to the prokaryotic clamp loader, and its clamp loading action is explained in the prokaryotic section of this website.
 However, RFC is not known to be an integral part of the replisome, unlike the case of E. coli, in which the clamp loader is the central organizing component of the replisome.

 How do these proteins function together in a replisome?

 The eukaryotic replisome is highly regulated by modification enzymes and a variety of binding proteins.
 Regulation of the replisome is required for the DNA damage checkpoint response (phosphorylation, ubiquitination, and other modifications).
-Replisome regulation is also involved in cell cycle control, nucleosome handling and inheritance, and other pathways involved in genome integrity.
+Replisome regulation is also involved in cell cycle control, nucleosome handling and epigenetic inheritance, cohesion of sister chromosomes and other pathways involved in genome integrity.
 Thus, we have cloned and purified many additional proteins beyond those discussed above, and are studying how these processes interweave their actions with replisome action.
-We have published on a few aspects of these processes.
 Considering the rapidly evolving knowledge and complexity of these important pathways, we continue to purify new factors and modification enzymes that affect the replication apparatus in these exciting avenues of research.

 What does the replisome look like?